 Next, pick the team resource report base.
 Then, select your secondary source of team tasks.
 This could be another Airtable base, an Asana project, a Jira project, or equivalents in dozens of other tools.
 You’ll need to connect this tool to Unito and then select the relevant project.
 In this example, we’re using an Asana project.

 From there, you can build custom rules to decide how much information gets synced to your report.
 If, for example, you don’t want to sync all Asana tasks into Airtable, you can create rules to that effect.
-Maybe your flow only captures tasks pertaining to a certain initiative, tasks with a specific tag, or those assigned to specific team members — you’re fully in control.
+You’re in complete control whether your flow captures tasks relating to specific initiatives, tags, or team members.

 Essentially, you can decide where each Asana field lands inside your Airtable base.
-Unito will automatically map similar fields for you (task title to task name, task description to description, etc.), but here again, you can manually map things however you want.
+Unito automatically maps similar fields (task title to task name, description to description, etc.).
+But again, you can manually map things however you want.

 Make sure your fields are mapped for two-way updates.
-Even if you only want tasks to flow into the Airtable base and not out of it, you may still want the ability to edit those tasks from within your report.
+By mapping each field two-ways, you can edit within your report and see those changes appear on each end.
 This gives you the ability to reassign work, edit due dates, and more.

 After mapping your fields, you’re done!
 You can launch your flows and watch as tasks flow into your team resources report automatically.
-If you want to consolidate tasks from multiple tools or sources, you just have to repeat this simple flow creation process, keeping your Airtable report as the endpoint.
+You can then consolidate tasks from multiple sources by creating additional flows with your Airtable resource report as the endpoint.

 Essential Unito features for this use case

 A report is only useful if the data contained within it is accurate.
 That’s why manually updating reports is such a taxing process.
 You’re constantly copying and pasting information to keep up with task progress.
-Unito updates your report automatically in real-time, so you know people using your report are seeing a true reflection of your team’s workload.
+Unito updates your Airtable resource report automatically in real-time, so you’ll see a true reflection of your team’s workload.

 Airtable is a customizable platform stuffed full of custom fields.
 With Unito, you can sync these fields back and forth with flows that adapt to your projects.
-To make a truly impactful report, you’ll want the unlimited custom field support that comes with Unito’s Company and Enterprise plans.
+You can then add more impact with unlimited custom field support that comes with Unito’s Company and Enterprise plans.

 Customizing your field mappings to ensure data lands in the right part of your report is pretty important.
 The more complex the report, the more you’ll get out of custom field mappings.